estimate_xtilt_ztilt#

 This method is adapted from Aimo Winkelmann’s function

 fit_plane()in the xcdskd Python package.
-Its use is described in [Winkelmann et al., 2020].Winkelmann refers to Gander & Hrebicek, “Solving Problems in Scientific Computing”, 3rd Ed., Chapter 6, p.
+Its use is described in [Winkelmann et al., 2020].Winkelmann et al. refers to Gander & Hrebicek, “Solving Problems in Scientific Computing”, 3rd Ed., Chapter 6, p.
 97 for the implementation of the hyperplane fitting.